-The Master of Science in School Psychology - Specialist prepares specialist-level school psychologists who are committed to culturally affirming and equitable comprehensive school psychology services in Alaska.
+The Master of Science in School Psychology - Specialist prepares specialist-level school psychologists who are committed to culturally affirming and comprehensive school psychology services, with an emphasis on meeting the unique needs of students in Alaska's schools.
 Graduates will gain knowledge and experience in effective, evidence-based, and culturally informed assessment, intervention, consultation, and mental health practices that promote the well-being of all children and youth.

 Licensure and/or Certification